MontSantos/Modular-Reconfigurable-Pedalboard/README.md

 # Modular Reconfigurable Pedalboard
 Repository for a modular, reconfigurable guitar pedalboard designed as a universal base for interchangeable effects.
-Current version includes two analog pedal circuits: a distortion and a silicon-based fuzz.
+Current version includes two analog pedal circuits: an MXR-style distortion clone and a silicon-based fuzz inspired by the Arbiter Fuzz Face.